endrocryne/DMHS-AI-Time-Tracker/README.md

 ## Known Issues (PLEASE READ)
 Upon initially launching the app, all 3 tabs are combined into one view.
 To fix this, navigate to another tab using the menu and navigate back.
 We are working on an offical fix soon.

+The settings menu will not open if you are on the AI assistant tab.
+Fix: navigate to a different tab then open the settings menu.
+We are working on a fix and it should be ready soon.

 ## Credits
 Many components of this app are shared code from the DMHS AI (https://dmhs-ai.gt.tc) application made by Agastya Mishra.
 This code was used with permission.